datarobot-oss/qa-app-streamlit/README.md

 used in the deployment.
 If you have multiple models within your deployment, you can modify this parameter by changing the `DEFAULT_CHAT_MODEL_NAME` in `constants.py`

+## LLM Gateway mode

+When `DEPLOYMENT_ID` is not set, the app routes requests through the DataRobot LLM Gateway via [LiteLLM](https://github.com/BerriAI/litellm) instead of a specific deployment.
+This is useful for prototyping without a dedicated deployment.

+The model is configured via the `DATAROBOT_LLM_MODEL` runtime parameter (default: `datarobot/azure/gpt-4o-mini`).
+Available models can be listed with `datarobot.genai.LLMGatewayCatalog().list_as_dict()`.

+In this mode, feedback buttons and citations are not available (these require a deployment).

 ## App modifications

 The app is split into multiple files to make it easy to modify:

 - `qa_chat_bot.py`: The main app function that includes all other necessary files.
 Here you can modify the basic page configuration (title, favicon, width) and add any additional elements such as sidebar or links to additional subpages.
+- `config.py`: Typed configuration class using `DataRobotAppFrameworkBaseSettings`.
+Add fields here to expose new runtime parameters.
 - `constants.py`: This file contains all translatable strings, app and user configuration.
 - `components.py`: Here you will find the render functions for both customized and default streamlit elements used within the app.